Do you want to declutter paper in your home or office?

 All the more reason to have an easy way to keep things under control!

-In this post, I offer a super-simple way to declutter paper from your home or office.
+In this post, you’ll find a super-simple way to declutter paper from your home or office.

-While there are different types of paper clutter (that’s another blog post in and of itself), you can conveniently dispose of large amounts of paper clutter by removing old or outdated items.
+While there are different types of paper clutter, you can conveniently dispose of large amounts of paper clutter by removing old or outdated items.

-Below you’ll find a helpful list of twenty-one common household paper items.
+Below is a helpful list of twenty-one common household paper items.

 In most cases, you can easily recycle these items without batting an eye.